taplytics/Taplytics-Android-SDK/START.md

-You can get started with using Taplytics on Android in minutes.
+IYou can get started with using Taplytics on Android in minutes.
 Just follow the steps below:

 |#  |Step                                                                       |
 |---|---                                                                        |